 “A practice should have a clear understanding of how their complete practice will operate on the new system by the time they sign the contract and begin the implementation process,” Siegel said.

-Some of the benefits your practice should realize are:
+Here are some of the benefits your practice should see:

 “By visualizing a modern medical practice and putting in place the right tools to manage it, a practice can put themselves in a grounded position of system optimization and excellence in performance poised for future growth,” Siegel said.

-Additional reporting by Sean Peek.
-Some source interviews were conducted for a previous version of this article.
+Max Freedman and Sean Peek contributed to this article.
+The source interview was conducted for a previous version of this article.